Duggar News: Jill And Derick Dillard Return To Central America For Missions Work

 Jill and Derick Dillard have returned to Central America for missions work, and it appears that the Duggar daughter and her family may be preparing for lifelong careers ministering in the impoverished area.

-As People reports, the 2nd-oldest Duggar daughter, and 4th-oldest Duggar child, and her husband believe that they’ve been called to serve as missionaries in central America, and have made several trips between there and the family home in Arkansas since they got married.
+As People reports, the 2nd-oldest Duggar daughter, and 4th-oldest Duggar child, and her husband believe that they’ve been called to serve as missionaries in Central America, and they have made several trips between there and the family home in Arkansas since they got married.

-Last month, Jill announced that she and Derick were flying back to Central America to return to their missionary work, after having been home in Arkansas since the previous August.
+Last month, Jill announced that she and Derick were flying back to Central America to return to their missionary work after having been home in Arkansas since the previous August.

 “After returning home for a short period, we are excited to announce that we are now returning to Central America!
 We are excited to be back to the work our hearts love so much.
 From the early stages of our lives, the Lord has put a deep love and care in both of our hearts for all peoples of the world that they would come to repentance and put their hope in the Lord, Jesus Christ.”